Words: Some complimentary advice

 • Whole (complete or all) and Hole

 These are just a few examples to help you with the worst offenders.
 With nearly 8,000 homophones in the English language, there are plenty more to catch you out.
 But if you're ever in doubt, have a look in a dictionary or google the word.
-Don't just type it and hope for the best.
-You never quite know where it might take your reader.
+Don't just type it and hope for the best, because you never quite know what it might conjure up in the mind of your reader.
+Or where it might take them.